-Deny Landlord-Plaintiff's request to evict me.
-2 \$ Reduce (abate) the rent claimed by Landlord-Plaintiff by to \$ Reduce (abate) the future rent by \$to \$ andlord-Plaintiff completes repairs.
-Plainti about Order Landlord-Plaintiff to provide for discovery of Landlord-ff's file on me, that is, to show me any papers or other information she/he has me, give me a list of witness and what they will say in their testimony, and any ce Landlord-Plaintiff has.
+Н. REQUEST FO R RELIEF 1 Deny Landlord-Plaintiff's request to evict me.
+2 \$ Reduce (abate) the rent claimed by Landlord-Plaintiff by to \$ Reduce (abate) the future rent by \$to \$ ord-Plaintiff completes repairs.
+Plaintiff's fi about me, Order Landlord-Plaintiff to provide for discovery of Landlord-le on me, that is, to show me any papers or other information she/he has give me a list of witness and what they will say in their testimony, and any andlord-Plaintiff has.
 Minn.
 Gen. R. Prac.
 612. 5 Continue the hearing for the following reasons: If I owe rent, give medays to pay it.
 614 Co. v.
-D.H. yer, 297 Minn.
+D.H.
+297 Minn.
 395, 398, 211 N.W.2d 891, 893 (1973).
 7 If I lose, give me seven days to move.
 Minn.
 Stat. § 566.09.
 If I lose, give me 60 days to try to sell my mobile home.
 Minn.
-327C.11, subd.
-4. Stat.§ Do not award costs to Landlord-Plaintiff.
+C.11, subd.
+4. 9 Do not award costs to Landlord-Plaintiff.
+10 Other: reaso faith, positi nable attorney asserts a defer dant, acknowledge that the court may award costs, disbursements, and and witness fees to Landlord-Plaintiff, if Tenant-Defendant acts in bad use that is frivolous and costly to Landlord-Plaintiff, asserts an unfounded lay the ordinary course of the proceedings or to harass Landlord-Plaintiff, upon the court.